nixworks/public/news/2010/06/7/index.md

 ##### Tropical Storm Agatha
 ### [A total of 172 people are killed in the floods caused by Tropical Storm Agatha that struck Guatemala. ](/news/2010/06/7/a-total-of-172-people-are-killed-in-the-floods-caused-by-tropical-storm-agatha-that-struck-guatemala.md)
-_Context: Tropical Storm Agatha, Guatemala_
+_Context: Guatemala, Tropical Storm Agatha_

 ##### Midwest U.S.
 ### [At least 5 people are confirmed dead as tornados and storms batter the Midwest U.S. state of Ohio. ](/news/2010/06/7/at-least-5-people-are-confirmed-dead-as-tornados-and-storms-batter-the-midwest-u-s-state-of-ohio.md)
-_Context: Ohio, Midwest U.S._
+_Context: Midwest U.S., Ohio_

 ##### Natural gas
 ### [At least three people die and 10 go missing during an explosion in a natural gas pipeline in Cleburne, Texas. ](/news/2010/06/7/at-least-three-people-die-and-10-go-missing-during-an-explosion-in-a-natural-gas-pipeline-in-cleburne-texas.md)